Argentina seeks U.S. court stay to avoid new debt crisis

 Argentina's international bonds have not traded at better levels since August 2011.

-(Additional reporting by Alexandra Ulmer and Walter Bianchi in Buenos Aires and Daniel Bases and Joseph Ax in New York)
+(Additional reporting by Alexandra Ulmer and Walter Bianchi in Buenos Aires and Daniel Bases and Joseph Ax in New York; Editing by Meredith Mazzilli, Kieran Murray, Chizu Nomiyama, Jeffrey Benkoe and Andre Grenon)